Hours of Henry VIII, in Latin

 June: Mowing (fol.
 3v)

-Summer's hard labors of the begin in June with the mowing of the hay.
+Summer's hard labors begin in June with the mowing of the hay.

 Three men rhythmically attack the field with large scythes.